 If the stroke was ischemic — the most common type — it means that a blood clot cut off blood flow to your brain.
 Your doctor will administer a tissue plasminogen activator (tPA) medication to bust the clot.

-This medication must be administered within four hours of the first symptom’s appearance in order to be effective.
-If you are unable to take tPA, your doctor will administer a blood thinner or other anticoagulant medication to stop platelets from forming clots.
+This medication must be administered within three to four and a half hours of the first symptom’s appearance in order to be effective, according to recently updated guidelines from the American Heart Association (AHA) and American Stroke Association (ASA).
+If you’re unable to take tPA, your doctor will administer a blood thinner or other anticoagulant medication to stop platelets from forming clots.

-- high blood pressure, your doctor administers medicine that will lower your blood pressure and reduce bleeding
+- High blood pressure.
+Your doctor administers medication that will lower your blood pressure and reduce bleeding.

-- faulty arteries and ruptured veins, your doctor may recommend arteriovenous malformation repair to prevent any additional bleeding
+- Faulty arteries and ruptured veins.
+Your doctor may recommend arteriovenous malformation (AVM) repair to prevent any additional bleeding.

 Treatment for women vs. men